 Sydney Mandell - Adventure Sailing Camp/Siebel Instructor

 Sydney started sailing on Lake Michigan when she was nine years old.
 She joined Columbia Sailing School when she was thirteen and has had experience sailing Picos, RS Fevas, C420s, and keelboats.
 Sydney currently attends Lane Tech College Prep and has been a member of the Lane Tech Sailing Team for 3 years.
 Before she started working at the Sailing School in 2020, Sydney coached at the Judd Goldman Sailing Center, Chicago Corinthian Yacht Club, and Jackson Park Yacht Club.
 She is a US Sailing Level 1 Instructor.
-Sydney is most looking forward to sharing the sport she loves with kids and making learning fun and engaging.
+This summer, Sydney is most looking forward to sharing the sport she loves with kids and making learning fun and engaging!

 The Columbia Sailing School fleet consists of the following:

 6 2-person Kayaks